Me: It’s pronounced Kinda, actually.

 Sue: What does he want Adric to measure?
 No, don’t tell me, it doesn’t bear thinking about.

 The Doctor meets Panna.
 She’s very rude to him.

 Sue: She’s brilliant, isn’t she?
 Even she would be a better companion than Tegan.
 Can you imagine it?
 The Doctor would have to lead her around and she’d keep insulting him and… Actually, that’s a stupid idea.
 She’d make a great Yoda, though.
 They could have saved a bomb on muppets if they’d hired her instead.

 Panna and the Doctor discuss the legend of the Mara.

 Me: Are you following this, Sue?

-The Doctor and Todd share a vision.
+And then the Doctor and Todd share a vision.

 Sue: David Bowie would have loved this story.

 At which point, Sue is baffled into submission.

 Sue: Answers on a postcard, please.
 Okay, I admit defeat.
 I’m lost.
 I haven’t got a clue what’s going on any more.
 I’m enjoying it, but what the hell was that all about?
 Why was there a modern clock on the plinth?
 And why the hot coals?